 THEATRE ARTS AUDITIONS

-Overview: Unless noted otherwise, auditions for our fall shows are held the first weekend of the fall semester and auditions for our spring shows are held the first weekend of the spring semester.
+Unless noted otherwise, auditions for our FALL shows are held the first weekend after FALL classes begin, and auditions for our SPRING shows are held the first weekend after SPRING classes begin.

 Auditions consist of two components - the preliminary auditions in which the director(s) are introduced to your skills and the callbacks during which the director(s) look more closely at your skills in relation to the show’s needs.